This post may contain affiliate links. Please read my affiliate policy.

 I often get the question, “How do you measure leafy greens?!”
 It’s a great question, yet the answer varies depending on the person.
 If you are new to green smoothies, I recommend a lightly packed 1 cup serving of spinach.
 If you’re a #greensmoothiequeen, then stuff those greens in as much as you can!

 Seriously though, if you need to start with 2 spinach leaves and work your way to more, then that’s great.
 I know that you’ll be adding more greens to each smoothie in no time, just like I did!
-These days, I just grab a few *big* handfuls of spinach for my smoothie, and skip the measuring cup.
+These days, I just grab a few big handfuls of spinach for my smoothie, and sometimes I even freeze spinach ahead of time so it’s ready to toss in.

 Ingredient Swaps